Skip to main content

 FAQ

-what is an iso 4217 currency code
+What is an ISO 4217 currency code?

-does this include exchange rates
+Does this include live exchange rates?